 The shoulder months of May and September are also ideal for those who prefer a quieter holiday, as they usually attract less crowds.
 The weather is usually still mild, although a bit more unpredictable.

-You can find out more about the weather on our handy climate and weather conditions page.
+You can find out more about the weather in Iceland in our handy climate and weather conditions guide.

 While the weather may be a big draw for some, you may want to come to Iceland for a particular month or season, whether that’s when you have holiday or when you want to enjoy a certain activity.